UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 ### Slave bills of sale--[geographic location].

-> Comment: At the folder level we are adding “Records of enslavement include:” to highlight individual items that document enslaved people.
+> Comment: At the folder level we are adding “Records of enslavement include:” to highlight individual items that document enslaved people.[^7](#endnotes)

 Carmen White told us it would be helpful to new researchers to say at the beginning of the finding aid that there are records of enslaved people here.
 Nicka Sewell-Smith suggested a visual that would be on the collection description the whole time to keep reminding the researcher that “Hey guys there's gonna be some crazy stuff or you might see some crazy stuff just heads up."
 This is a good reminder that jarring content can turn up almost anywhere in a slavery era collection.

 > Comment: We are in the process of adding a banner to every finding aid for collections with slavery era records.
 The banner will include a brief statement about slavery era collections and a link to more information about the historical context of collecting and description at Wilson Special Collections Library.

 > Comment: We are at the beginning of a long-term project to consciously edit all of these finding aids, including centering documentation of enslaved people in the abstract.
-Researchers and Library staff are encouraged to contact us (wilsonlibrary@unc.edu) to suggest finding aids in need of revision.
+Researchers and Library staff are encouraged to contact us ([wilsonlibrary@unc.edu](mailto:wilsonlibrary@unc.edu)) to suggest finding aids in need of revision.

 ### Content warnings